• 23 miles +/- NW of Crystal City

 The ranch is currently under a hunting lease.
 The lease may be terminated prior to the upcoming hunting season depending on the date of the closing of the sale.
 There are no other surface leases and no through access easements to any neighbor.
 Rio Grande Electric Co-op and the phone company provide the ranch with utilities.
 Seller may request that a buyer cooperate in a 1031 Tax Deferred Exchange transaction upon closing involving no cost to Buyer and no delay of closing.
 Certain farm and ranch equipment may be available at prices to be negotiated.
 The ranch sells turn-key with home and most lodge furnishings, all deer blinds and all deer feeders.
 Shown by appointment only.

-Seller will convey all minerals owned and believes he owns 1/16 minerals without any executive rights, subject to a mineral title opinion being performed by an attorney or other land title professional.
-There is currently no active mineral lease on the ranch and little activity in this area of Zavala County which is north of the recent oil and gas activity areas.
+Seller believes he owns 1/16 of the minerals without any executive rights and proposes to keep all minerals owned.
+There is currently no active mineral lease on the ranch and little oil and gas activity in this area of Zavala County, which is north of the recent, active oil and gas activity.

 Property taxes are based on Ag Value and Wildlife Management and run about $8 per acre